step-security-bot/jj/docs/design/run.md

 shouldn't mash their use-cases into `jj run`.
 * The command shouldn't be too smart, as too many assumptions about workflows
 * makes the command confusing for users.
-* The smart caching of outputs, as user input commands can be unpredictable.
+* Avoid the smart caching of outputs, as user input commands can be unpredictable.
 * Fine grained user facing configuration, as it's unwarranted complexity.
 * A `fix` subcommand as it cuts too much design space.